-When we recently when on holiday to Gloucestershire I took some film camera’s with me as well as my Pentax K-5, and these are some of the pictures I took with one of those cameras – a Pentax SFXn 35mm slr.
+When we recently when on holiday to Gloucestershire I took some film cameras with me as well as my Pentax K-5, and these are some of the pictures I took with one of those cameras – a Pentax SFXn 35mm slr.

-For that reason I took the SFXn loaded with Fuji Superia 400 and an MZ-M loaded with Kentmere 400 B&W film (as it happens, I picked up a Minolta Dynax 505 Si Super just before we went so I sneaked that into the luggage as well).
+For that reason I took the Pentax SFXn loaded with Fuji Superia 400 and a Pentax MZ-M loaded with Kentmere 400 B&W film (as it happens, I picked up a new Minolta Dynax 505 Si Super just before we went so I sneaked that into the luggage as well).

 I mainly used it in Aperture priority mode and had the 28 – 80mm zoom fitted most of the time, although a couple of the shots below were taken using my Tamron 10-24mm super wide angle.
 I was interested to see that when the Tamron was fitted, once the focal length was above about 14mm the image circle was larger than the full frame SFXn and looked ok.
 The macro shots were taken with a Tamron 90mm f2.8 macro lens.

 All the shots relied on the internal metering of the SFXn and were auto focused.
 I had them developed by Photo Express in Hull and had the scans saved as Tiff files rather than Jpeg to see if there was any improvement in the quality of the files.
 All the images were imported into Lightroom and had a very small amount of exposure and clarity adjustment before they were exported as jpegs.
-(Full size pictures here – navigate with arrow keys)